310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
 Hehe.
-I feel like I’m holding people back and only being a bother though.
+I feel like I’m holding people back and only being a bother, though.
 {% endbubble %}

 {% bubble Tsumugi %}